 Traumatic brain injuries (TBI) cause permanent neurobiological damages that alter a person’s life and create debt far beyond the incomes of most families.
 Those who have suffered this injury because of someone else need the legal assistance that an experienced traumatic brain injury lawyer can provide.

-Claiming financial damages falls under Florida’s personal injury law and attorneys who practice this area of law work on contingency.
+Claiming financial damages falls under Florida personal injury law and attorneys who practice this area of law work on contingency.
 If they win the case, their fee is a small percentage of the awarded damages.
 If they lose, no fee is charged.
-Florida law requires traumatic brain injury cases to be filed within four years of the date the injury occurred or three years if the defendant is a local or state government.
+Florida law requires traumatic brain injury cases to be filed within two years of the date the injury occurred.
 Failing to meet the deadline means the case cannot go forward.

 Florida Law Regarding Negligence